(kap' toe pril)

 Before taking captopril,

-- tell your doctor if you have diabetes (high blood sugar) and you are taking aliskiren (Tekturna, in Amturnide, Tekamlo, Tekturna HCT).
+- tell your doctor if you have diabetes and you are taking aliskiren (Tekturna, in Amturnide, Tekamlo, Tekturna HCT).
 Your doctor will probably tell you not to take captopril if you have diabetes and you are also taking aliskiren.

-- tell your doctor if you have or have ever had heart or kidney disease or diabetes.
+- tell your doctor if you have diabetes, or heart or kidney disease.

 - if you are having surgery, including dental surgery, tell the doctor or dentist that you are taking captopril.